RobRoseKnows/serverless-repo/blurFaces/README.md

-# AWS Lambda Video Stabilizer
+# AWS Lambda Facial Blur

 This blurs the faces found in an image uploaded to an S3 bucket and moves it to the corresponding bucket under the same key.
 Uses AWS Rekognition to find faces.